kontent-ai/gatsby-packages/README.md

 3. Run `gatsby develop` and data from Kentico Cloud are provided in Gatsby GraphQL model.
 All Kentico Cloud content element values  reside inside of the `elements` property of `kenticoCloudItem` nodes.

-### Scaffold your project using Gatsby Kentico Cloud starter site
+### C) Scaffold your project using Gatsby Kentico Cloud starter site

 Use the [gatsby-starter-kentico-cloud](https://github.com/Kentico/gatsby-starter-kentico-cloud) starter site that includes this source plugin
 * [Gatsby gallery](https://www.gatsbyjs.org/starters/Kentico/gatsby-starter-kentico-cloud)